 - Increase the quality of engagements by collaborating with customers and partners.

 A KM program must respond to the fundamental needs of an organization.
-If it helps address those challenges and opportunities, it will succeed.
+If it helps address those challenges and opportunities, it will succeed and you’ll have a high rate of KM adoption.
 If it is not tightly coupled to core business objectives, it will fail.